 Since 2005, the first year of the Stony Brook Entrepreneurs Challenge, the winning student-competitors have been awarded almost half a million dollars.
 The opportunity is enormous.

 - This is a Stony Brook student only entrepreneurship competition.

 - Students of any age, at any level of study, are eligible to enter.

 - If you win with a technology-based initiative, you will receive public recognition

 - Help obtaining a patent or intellectual property protection

 - Consideration for Stony Brook Business Incubator space

 - Access to business mentoring, advice, and assistance from a range of on- and off-campus resources

-- One competitors who did not win attracted the attention of at least two of the venture
+- One competitor who did not win, attracted the attention of at least two of the venture

 capitalists who were intrigued by their business model, and offered to help them develop